Lecrapouille/OpenGLCppWrapper/README.md

 ##### main.cpp

 Here the most funny part of this document : using this API.
 The code is written in pseudo C++ code to be less boring to read.
+Explanations come here after.

 ```
 01: GLProgram prog;